 The governments and parliaments of Estonia, Latvia, and Lithuania cooperate closely.
 The forum for intergovernmental co-operation is the Baltic Council of Ministers.
 Parliamentary co-operation takes place through the Baltic Assembly.

 In recent years the most important cooperation topics have been foreign and security policy, defence cooperation, energy, and transport.
 Cooperation in the field of economics has become more project-based, relying on common interests.
 The joint endeavours of the Baltic states are pragmatic and practical.

-The priorities for Baltic cooperation during Estonia’s chairmanship in 2018 are:
+The priorities for Baltic cooperation during Latvia’s chairmanship in 2019 are: